awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

    + To create an access key, choose **Create New Access Key**\.
 If this feature is disabled, then you must delete one of the existing keys before you can create a new one\.
 A warning explains that you have only this one opportunity to view or download the secret access key\.
 To copy the key to paste it somewhere else for safekeeping, choose **Show Access Key**\.
 To save the access key ID and secret access key to a `.csv` file to a secure location on your computer, choose **Download Key File**\.
    + To disable an active access key, choose **Make Inactive**\.
    + To reenable an inactive access key, choose **Make Active**\.
-   + Before you delete an access key, make sure that it's no longer in use\.
-You cannot recover an access key after you delete it\.
-To delete your access key, choose **Delete**\.
-When prompted for confirmation, choose **Yes**\.
+   + To delete your access key, choose **Delete**\.
+AWS recommends that before you do this, you first deactivate the key and test that it’s no longer in use\.
+When you use the AWS Management Console, you must deactivate your key before deleting it\.

 **To create, modify, or delete another IAM user's access keys \(console\)**